zkemail/noirProver/README.md

 - Red error indicators if something fails
 - **⚠️ Big warning message during proof generation** reminding users NOT to close the page
 - Browser confirmation dialog if user tries to close the tab during proof generation
+- **Unique Proof ID** displayed prominently - use this ID to fetch the proof via `/proof/:id` endpoint
 - Summary of results (Email ID, proof fields count, public inputs count)

+**Proof Storage:**

+Each proof generation creates a unique ID (UUID) and stores the complete proof result on the server in `.cache/proofs/`.
+The Proof ID is displayed in the UI and can be used to retrieve the proof later via the `/proof/:id` endpoint.

 ## POST /gmail/fetch-email